gradle/gradle/design-docs/publishing-and-sharing-plugins.md

 i.e. responses from plugins.gradle.org are cached to disk (`--offline` support)

-## Story: Plugin resolution is cached between builds

-i.e. responses from plugins.gradle.org are cached to disk.

 ## Story: Build author searches for plugins using central Web UI

 ## Story: Build author searches for plugins using Gradle command-line